 Historically, mental imagery is thought to be an essential component of imaginings.
 Aristotle’s phantasia, which is sometimes translated as imagination, is a faculty that produces images (De Anima; see entry on Aristotle’s conception of imagination; but see Caston 1996).
 René Descartes (Meditations on First Philosophy) and David Hume (Treatise of Human Nature) both thought that to imagine just is to hold a mental image, or an impression of perception, in one’s mind.
 However, George Berkeley’s puzzle of visualizing the unseen (Three Dialogues between Hylas and Philonous) arguably suggests the existence of a non-imagistic hypothetical attitude.

 Finally, the relationship between mental imagery and perception has potential implications for the connection between imagination and action.
 The orthodoxy on propositional belief-like imagination holds that imagination does not directly output to action-generation system; rather, the connection between the two is mediated by belief and desire.
 In contrast, the enactivist program in the philosophy of perception holds that perception can directly output to action-generation system (see, for example, Nanay 2013).
 Working from the starting point that imagistic imagination is similar to perception in its inclusion of mental imagery, some philosophers have argued for a similar direct connection between imagistic imagination and action-generation system (Langland-Hassan 2015; Nanay 2016a; Van Leeuwen 2011, 2016b).
 That is, there exist imagery-oriented actions that are analogous to perception-oriented actions.
 For example, Neil Van Leeuwen (2011) argues that an account of imagination that is imagistically-rich can better explain pretense behaviors than its propositional-imagination-only rivals.
+Furthermore, Robert Eamon Briscoe (2008, 2018) argues that representations that blend inputs from perception and mental imagery, which he calls “make-perceive”, guide many everyday actions.
+For example, a sculptor might use a blend of the visual perception of a stone and the mental imagery of different parts of the stone being subtracted to guide their physical manipulation of the stone.

 2.4 Imagination and Memory

-To remember, roughly, is to form a mental representation of something that is no longer the case.
+To remember, roughly, is to represent something that is no longer the case.
 On the standard taxonomy, there are three types of memory.
 Nondeclarative memory involves mental content that is not consciously accessible, such as one’s memory of how to ride a bike.
 Semantic declarative memory involves mental content that are propositional and not first-personal, such as one’s memory that Taipei is the capital of Taiwan.
 Episodic declarative memory involves mental content about one’s own past, such as one’s memory of the birth of one’s child.
-(See entry on memory for a detailed discussion of this taxonomy, and especially the criterion of episodicity.)
+(See the entry on memory for a detailed discussion of this taxonomy, and especially the criterion of episodicity.)
 In situating imagination in cognitive architecture, philosophers have typically focused on similarities and differences between imagination and episodic declarative memory.

 There are obvious similarities between imagination and memory: both typically involve imagery, both typically concern what is not presently the case, and both frequently involve perspectival representations.
 Thomas Hobbes (Leviathan: 2.3) claims that “imagination and memory are but one thing, which for diverse consideration has diverse names”.
 In making this bold statement, Hobbes represents an extreme version of continuism, a view on which imagination and memory refer to the same psychological mechanisms.

 The orthodoxy on imagination and memory in the history of philosophy, however, is discontinuism, a view on which there are significant differences between imagination and memory, even if there are overlaps in their psychological mechanisms.
 Some philosophers find the distinction in internalist factors, such as the phenomenological difference between imagining and remembering.
 Most famously, David Hume sought to distinguish the two in terms of vivacity—“the ideas of the memory are much more lively and strong than those of the imagination” (Treatise of Human Nature: 1.3; but see Kind 2017).
 Others who have adopted a phenomenological criterion include René Descartes, Bertrand Russell, and William James (De Brigard 2017).
 Other philosophers find the distinction in externalist factors, such as the causal connection that exists between memories and the past that is absent with imagination.
 Aristotle uses the causal connection criterion to distinguish between imagination and memory (De Anima 451a2; 451a8–12; see De Brigard 2017).
-Indeed, nowadays the idea that a causal connection is essential to remembering is accepted as “philosophical common sense” (see entry on memory; but see also De Brigard 2014 on memory traces).
+Indeed, nowadays the idea that a causal connection is essential to remembering is accepted as “philosophical common sense” (see the entry on memory; but see also De Brigard 2014 on memory traces).
 As such, it is unsurprising that discontinuism remains the orthodoxy.
 As J. O. Urmson (1967: 83) boldly claims, “One of these universally admitted distinctions is that between memory and imagination”.

 In recent years, two sets of findings from cognitive science has given philosophers reasons to push back against discontinuism.